Clinical Immunology Scientist: Job Description, Duties and Requirements

 Clinical immunology scientists can increase their career opportunities by earning both a doctoral and medical degree.
 Some universities structure their programs to allow for dual degrees.
 Alternately, individuals can elect to train as a physician with a research subspecialty.
 The American Board of Internal Medicine delineates a Research Pathway for medical school graduates, which combines research training with a medical residency in internal medicine and another residency in allergy and immunology.
 Physicians must first pass an examination before they are licensed to practice.

-While the U.S. Bureau of Labor Statistics (BLS) does not report specifically on clinical immunology scientists, it does state that employment growth for all types of medical scientists is expected to be 13% from 2012 to 2022.
-Medical scientists earned a mean salary of $90,160 annually, according to the BLS in 2014.
+While the U.S. Bureau of Labor Statistics (BLS) does not report specifically on clinical immunology scientists, it does state that employment growth for all types of medical scientists (except epidemiologists) is expected to be 8% from 2014 to 2024.
+Medical scientists earned a mean salary of $93,730 annually, according to the BLS in 2015.